 Local marketing reports can get tricky, mainly because there's so much data that needs to be consolidated.
-That is why Whatagraph has created free report templates to get instant insight into your local marketing capabilities.
+That is where Whatagraph's Google My Business Dashboard can be a great help.
+Get instant insight into your local marketing capabilities with Whatagraph!

-To start with, use your email to create a free Whatagraph account to get a 7-day trial.
+To start with, use your email to create a Whatagraph account and get a 7-day free trial.
 Book a demo if you want to know more, but the following steps will be more than enough for a quick local marketing report.

 Connect your data sources.
 That's your Google My Business, Google Analytics, Google Ads, Facebook Ads, CallRail, Twitter Ads - all major marketing channels you use in your local marketing efforts.
 Then select the Google My Business report template and watch your data fall into place.
 Now you're ready to take your marketing to the next level.

 No expensive webinars, no time-consuming training.
 Just a report template.
 You can also add your own KPIs, like e-commerce tracking, and create your report with the information you need.

 Local marketing is essential, especially for businesses that have a large number of fixed locations.
 Yet, with a quick and straightforward Google My Business report, data analytics will work for you.

 The Whatagraph blog team produces high-quality content on all things marketing: industry updates, how-to guides, and case studies.

 Enter your email and get curated content straight to your inbox!